 Next are the following ports, all located in ancient Phoenicia:

 - Dor (Israel, ca. 1200 BC) with a shallow water quay, 35 m long made of large 1 x 1 x 3 m ashlar headers facing the sea,

 - Phoenician Period:

 The Samos breakwater (ca. 530 BC) described by Herodotus (Hist, 3, 44-60) is 480 m long, consisting of a rubble mound.
 This type of structure was widely used for breakwaters in water depths deeper than a few meters where positioning of ashlar headers by divers was difficult.
-This construction method was described later on by Pliny the Young at Centumcellae (103 AD).
+This construction method was described later on by Pliny the Younger at Centumcellae (103 AD).
 The largest ancient breakwater of this type is at Portus Claudius (ca 60 AD, more than 3200 m for both breakwaters).
 This construction method is still used very often nowadays.

 A major evolution was the introduction of ‘Puteolanus pulvis’ (often translated by ‘pozzolana’) for hardening concrete under water.
 This enabled large blocks of hundreds of cubic meters of concrete to be constructed under water by means of pouring concrete into prefabricated wooden caissons.
 The first known use is at Agrippa’s naval base of Portus Iulius, near Pozzuoli, in 37 BC, and the most famous is at Caesarea Maritima (Israel) built between 22 and 10 BC.
 Also this construction method is still used by modern engineers.